 And when they noticed pods of orca in the vicinity, they knew it would only be a matter of time before the bigger marine mammals made an appearance.

 They were right.
 The noise the orca make when using their tails to stun the herring inadvertently alerts the humpback that a meal is ready.
 All the huge whales need to do is turn up and tuck in to a magnificent fish supper.
-Interestingly, this interaction appears to be the only non-antagonistic encounter between these two sea creatures in the world.
+Interestingly, this interaction appears to be the only non-antagonistic encounter in the world between these two sea creatures.

 Winding your way along the striking Norwegian fjords on a cruise gives you a chance to witness Mother Nature at her finest, whatever the season you choose to travel.